It is very important to us that you have a wonderful stay on board; please read the information below to get the best out of your cruise.

 PLANNING WHAT TO TAKE

 Baggage: Storage space is limited so we advise soft bags for your luggage.
 On the Glen Massan if you have a hard suitcase with a volume limit less than 69x75x25cm this can be stored under the beds.
-On the Glen Tarsan cases must be smaller than 70x75x29cm.
-We can sometimes store your luggage away from your cabin if it is too big.
-If your cruise is part of a longer trip then we are happy to store excess luggage in our secure premises onshore.
+On the Glen Tarsan cases must be smaller than 70x75x29cm and on the Glen Etive are 34x75x70cm.
+Please note these are only the dimensions of the opening under the beds, there is space for about 2-3 suitcases under the bed.

 Health and Medicines: Let us know of any special medical conditions e.g. allergies that the crew should be aware of.
 If you need to keep any medication refrigerated, or have any medical devices that will need charging etc, let us know and we will check their compatibility with the ships electrical system.
 Bring any medicines or pharmaceutical products that you may need during the cruise.